Four Downs with Bob Condotta and Adam Jude: Answering four questions after Seahawks’ stunning loss to the Giants

 Jude: Yes, yes, it does.
 It absolutely does.
 And it does because of Carroll’s longstanding — and successful — brand of football.
 In Carroll’s defensive-minded philosophy, throwing the ball is a gamble — it’s the most likely path to the most unwanted result (a turnover).
 The 2020 Seahawks were at their best early in the season when they set Wilson free.
 But Wilson lost some of that freedom during the four-game stretch in which he committed 10 turnovers — the ultimate sin for Carroll.
 So the reins were pulled back.
 And in an attempt to find “balance” — that is, both in the pass-vs.-run ratio of the offense and in playing “complementary” football to support Seattle’s struggling defense — the offense has gotten further away from what made it great (like, really great) early in the season.
 When an offense is held down as much as the Seahawks were Sunday, it’s not one thing.
 It would be wrong to point a finger at Wilson and presume he’s the only problem.
 He’s certainly not.
 The bigger issue — do you see a theme developing here? — is the overall mindset, from the coach, to the offensive coordinator, to the QB.
 There does not appear to be a shared vision on what the Seahawks want to do on offense, and how they want to do it.

 Condotta: Looks that way, for sure.
-I really thought the Seahawks would come out try to run it down the Giants’ throats Sunday.
+I really thought the Seahawks would come out and try to run it down the Giants’ throats Sunday.
 In their slight defense, I think they tried harder to do that than realized.
 A key drive was Seattle’s first of the second half, ahead 5-0.
 Chris Carson ran for 11 yards on first down.
 Seattle then called two passes and had a third-and-two and again handed it to Carson.
 That got stuffed.
 The Giants then drove for a TD and an 8-5 lead.
 The next series is when Seattle went for it on fourth down and threw instead of handing it to Carson — the previous failure on third down likely was in their minds.
 Then, suddenly, it was 14-5 and the Seahawks basically gave up on the run the rest of the way — of 22 plays in the fourth quarter, only two were designed runs to a running back (Carson).
 The run was sort of working early — Carson had 45 yards on seven carries at halftime.
 Game circumstance makes it more understandable why they went away from that.
 Still, I think Seattle maybe has to stick to it more going forward.

 3. Did the Giants’ rushing attack expose yet another issue in Seattle’s defense?